NSAID systemic exposure is a real concern for many patients

 Renal impairment (CKD)3

-Concomitant medications are highest among patients with common chronic comorbid conditions:
+Use of concomitant medications is highest among patients with common chronic comorbid conditions:

 Mean number of drug classes used by newly diagnosed diabetes patients9